ps-george/FPGA-lab-EIE1/README.md

 ###Martin Ferianc and George Punter
 -------------------------------
-This is docummentation to the FPGA Lab in the Spring Term 2016 at Imperial College London, Department of Electronic and Electrical Engineering year 1
+This is docummentation for the FPGA Lab in the Spring Term 2016 at Imperial College London, Department of Electronic and Electrical Engineering Year 1

 The goals of this lab were to:

 1. Further develop experience with EDA tools (such as Quartus), and understand the different processes it applies and the types of analysis it performs.

-2. Put a few more of the concepts from digital logic into practise, in particular with the relationship between sequential logic and combinational logic.
+2. Put a few more of the concepts from digital logic into practice, in particular the relationship between sequential logic and combinational logic.

-3. Be able to independently solve problems with toolchains, and use documentation for tools.
+3. Be able to independently solve problems with toolchains, using the documentation for these tools.

-4. Work with digital logic in a real FPGA, as well as simulations of that digital logic.
+4. Work with digital logic in a real FPGA, as well as creating simulations of that digital logic.

 5. Deal with and resolve uncertainty in specifications.